AndreaDejanGrande/Triglav/README.md

 For more advanced usage , run `triglav --help`.

-See `doc/GPU` for more information regarding GPU mining and `doc/SCRYPT` for more information regarding Scrypt mining.
+See `doc/GPU` for more information regarding GPU mining.

 ## Runtime usage